-I can forgive Hario for a few inconsistencies in the grind, after all, the Mini Mill isn’t going to compete with a large electric commercial grade grinder which costs five times the price.
+I can forgive Hario for a few inconsistencies in the grind, after all, the Mini Mill isn’t going to compete with a large electric commercial-grade grinder which costs five times the price.
 And, to be honest for the price of the Hario Mini Mill you really can’t complain.
-Before I forget, if you haven’t purchased a Mini Mill check out my review!

 However, all is not lost.
-After fiddling around with my Mini Mill I have pinpointed where the problem lies with the inconsistent grind and all that’s needed to fix the issue is a piece of Duct tape.
+After fiddling around with my Mini Mill I have pinpointed where the problem lies with the inconsistent grind and all that’s needed to fix the issue is a piece of Duct tape like this from Amazon.

 The problem comes down to two pieces, the outer burr, and the internal metal axle.
 Both parts tend to wiggle and aren’t set firmly in place.
 Maybe this is a design flaw, or it was intentional – that I don’t know.
 But, it’s this wiggle that ultimately gives you unevenly ground coffee.